 Packaging and Printing

 We reuse, recycle or compost as much as possible, and package all of our products so that our customers can do the same.
-Our packaging is designed to be minimal and is made from 100% post consumer waste chipboard.
+Our packaging is designed to be minimal and is made from 100% post consumer waste chipboard when possible.
 Hang tags are hung with hemp twine.
 All packaging materials are biodegradable or recyclable.

 For all our printed materials, we work with carefully selected west-coast printers who specialize in sustainable printing processes and use recycled content papers.
 Our two majors sources make use of locally manufactured soy-based or vegetable inks as well as low VOC products in their presses and are carbon-neutral businesses.